Simego/ImgurUploader/README.md

 6. Get your Client ID key so you can use their API.

-7. Launch the program and use your Client ID there. (it will be saved)
+7. Launch the program and use your Client ID there. (it will be saved)<br/>
+   (if there is an error about the DLL, copy it to Windows/System32/ folder)

 8. Click the Start button and you're good to go!